 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
 To see other pages, use the menu on the side of your screen.

-Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting the functions of other organs in the body.
-Doctors use diagnostic tests to determine the cancer's stage, so staging may not be complete until all of the tests are finished.
-In addition, doctors may need information based on samples of tissue from surgery, so staging may not be complete before surgery to remove the tumor (see Treatment).
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a woman's prognosis (chance of recovery).
+Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
+Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all of the tests are finished.
+In addition, doctors may need information based on samples of tissue from surgery, so staging may not be complete before surgery to remove the tumor (see Treatment Options).
+Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a woman's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

 - How large is the primary tumor and where is it located?
 (Tumor, T)